Mann Act: Effects and alterations of the Mann Act

-Upon continuous blackmail accounts, The New York Times became an advocate against the Mann Act.
-In 1915 the paper published an editorial pointing out how the act led to extortion.
-In 1916 it labeled the Mann Act "The Blackmail Act", arguing that its dangers had been clear from the start as the act could make a harmless spree or simple elopement a crime.
+Following multiple blackmail accounts, The New York Times became an advocate against the Mann Act.
+In 1915, the paper published an editorial pointing out how the Act led to extortion.
+In 1916, it labeled the Mann Act "The Blackmail Act", arguing that its dangers had been clear from the start as the Act could make a harmless spree or simple elopement a crime.
 The paper also called the "blackmail that resulted from the Mann Act [...] worse than the prostitution it sought to suppress".

+One author wrote about an incident of blackmail in 1914.
+A woman met a U.S. Army colonel in Los Angeles and was his mistress for two years.
+He promised to divorce his wife and marry her.
+When the colonel decided to leave her and return to his wife in Providence, Rhode Island, his former mistress and her mother pursued him there.
+The two women consulted lawyers and then the former mistress unsuccessfully tried to bring charges against him under the Mann Act, attempting to bribe an official to assist in her favor.

-While the Mann Act has never been repealed, it has been amended and altered since its initial passing.
-The Mann Act continued essentially unchanged until 1978 amendments that expanded coverage to issues around child pornography and exploitation.
-Most recently, in 1986, the Mann Act was significantly altered to make the whole Act gender neutral and to redress the specific ambiguous phrasing that had enabled decades of unjust applications of the Act.
+While the Mann Act has never been repealed, it has been amended and altered.
+The 1978 amendments expanded coverage to issues around child pornography and exploitation.
+Most recently, in 1986, the Mann Act was significantly altered to make it gender neutral and to redress the ambiguous phrasing that had enabled decades of unjust applications of the Act.
 With the 1986 amendments, the Mann Act outlaws interstate or foreign transport of "any person" for purposes of "any sexual activity for which any person can be charged with a criminal offense."
 Prior to the Supreme Court ruling in Lawrence v.
-Texas (2003), sodomy was illegal in many states which left open the possibility of prosecution under the Mann Act of consenting adult couples, especially gay couples, though there is no record of such enforcement actions.
+Texas (2003), old laws in many states made sodomy illegal, which left open the possibility of prosecution under the Mann Act of consenting adult couples, especially gay couples, though there is no record of such enforcement actions.

+By 2024 the terms "White Slave Traffic Act" and the "Mann Act" had fallen out of use although the associated law continues to be enforced.